-Medeon has pioneered a novel business model for the medical devices industry in Taiwan, focusing on the front end of value chain by identifying the clinical needs, determining specifications, and verifying safety and efficacy through pre-clinical animal studies and human trials (Feasibility Studies) to create added value for products.
-While certain objective achieved for each product under development, the Company immediately initiated the discussions with multinational medical device companies and seek opportunities for licensing or codevelopment.
-Through successful licensing with medical device strategies, the Company is able to obtain licensing revenues and return to shareholders.
-In 2021, the Company continues to develop its advanced medical device CDMO business.
-Besides proactively developing potential customers, the Company also provides contract manufacturing services to its licensing business partners, to generate additional steady revenue besides licensing revenue.
+Medeon has pioneered a novel business model for the medical devices industry in Taiwan, focusing on the front end of value chain by identifying the clinical unmet needs, determining design specifications, and verifying safety and efficacy through pre-clinical animal studies and clinical trials (Feasibility Studies) to create added value for products.
+While certain objective achieved for each product under development, the Company immediately initiated the negotiation with global top medical device companies and seek opportunities for licensing or strategic partnership.
+Through successful licensing, the Company is able to obtain licensing revenues and return to shareholders.
+In 2023, the Company will continue to develop its advanced medical device CDMO business.
+Besides proactively developing potential customers, the Company also provides contract manufacturing services to its licensing business partners, to generate steady cash flow on top of the licensing returns.